 The first picture shows the start of the little hike to Bica da Cana viewpoint.
-The second picture shows the path to the lower viewpoint, while if you keep following the cobbled road towards the left, it will take you to the official Bica da Cana viewpoint.
+The second picture shows the path to the lower viewpoint.
+If you keep following the cobbled road towards the left, it will take you to the official Bica da Cana viewpoint.

 Best time to go to Bica da Cana viewpoint

 But another great time to visit Bica da Cana is an hour before sunset!
-We have been on several time frames to this viewpoint and can confirm that also in the afternoon you have a chance of a sea of clouds beneath you.
-In the afternoon you will have the sun is in your back, lighting up the mountain range in a golden tone.
+We have been on several time frames to this viewpoint.
+We can confirm that also in the afternoon you have a chance of a sea of clouds beneath you.
+During this time you will have the sun is in your back.
+This will light up the mountain range in a golden tone.

 To get a sea of clouds at this viewpoint which is on 1,560m above sea-level, you have to be a bit lucky.
 But you can check the webcam at Pico do Ariero and from São Vicente to see if there are any clouds.
 Cloud forming and how high or low they are have a lot to do with temperature, but I will not go too deep in this theoretical knowledge.
 The weather at Pául da Serra plateau is so unpredictable, and in general on an island like Madeira you can have 4 seasons in one day.
 It is hit or miss, same at Pico do Arieiro where you’re also sometimes lucky with the clouds, and sometimes it’s completely clear which also has it’s charm!